ethanweber/sparkey/README.md

 - [experiments](experiments)

     This folder will contain the experiments and corresponding TensorBoard sessions.
-The folders will be named according to the time of experiment, with a timestamp of the form `YYYY-MM-DD_HH:MM:SS`.
+The folders will be named according to the time of experiment, with a timestamp of the form `YY-MM-DD_HH:MM:SS`.

 - [predictions](predictions)

     This folder will hold the results of running an experiment on a selected dataset.
 The experiment and dataset result will be in a folder name with name `dataset#experiment`.
-For example, `000#2019-03-23_18:27:59`.
+For example, `000#19-03-23_18:27:59`.

 - [notebooks](notebooks)